EDUCBA

 • Since the payments remain unaffected by the movements in the market in these types of mortgages, the borrowers can predict the payments well in advance and plan the cash outflow accordingly.

-• Most fixed-rate mortgages don’t come up with prepayment penalties, which enhances the ease of paying back the principal.
+• Most fixed-rate mortgages don’t have prepayment penalties, which enhances the ease of paying back the principal.
 This means the borrowers can repay more than the scheduled payments without extra fees or penalties.

 • It is the best option in an increasing interest rate environment as there is no need to pay any extra interest, even when the loan market is at its worst.